mwc360/mwc360.github.io/_posts/2025-03-26-Packaging-Python-Libraries-Using-Microsoft-Fabric.md

 └── setup.py # build instructions
 ```

-> If I had not put `utils.py` in a folder in the root called _lakehouse_utils_, the eventual `import` statment would've been `import utils`.
-To make the import more descriptive and avoid ambiguity I moved utils into a subfolder called _lakehouse_utils so that the `import` statement becomes `import lakehouse_utils.utils`.
+> If I had not put `utils.py` in a folder in the root called _lakehouse_utils_, the eventual `import` statement would've been `import utils`.
+To make the import more descriptive and avoid ambiguity I moved utils into a subfolder called _lakehouse_utils_ so that the `import` statement becomes `import lakehouse_utils.utils`.

 Now that the structure is in place, let's build the library.
 I like to add the following code into the same Notebook used for developing and testing the module.
 That way, I can make a quick change, generate a new build, and finish by publishing the new version to an artifact repo—_all in one Notebook_.